10 Charities That Will Take Your Clothes Donation

 The bottom line

-So if you’re planning on sorting through your closet before your big move, the charities we’ve covered (or one you find on your own) will certainly benefit from your clothing donations.
+If you’re planning on sorting through your closet before your big move, the charities we’ve covered (or one you find on your own) will certainly benefit from your clothing donations.
 You won’t regret the donation — and you definitely won’t regret having a clean and organized closet once you’re done.

 How do I organize my clothes for donation?